FindMySchool LogoFindMySchool

 Leadership messaging places teaching quality at the centre.
 Weekly staff professional development time is built into the timetable, with students starting one hour later on Friday mornings to protect that training slot.
 For families, the implication is a school that prioritises consistent classroom practice and a shared approach, although it does require a weekly routine adjustment.

-On headline measures, Attainment 8 is 45.7 and Progress 8 is +0.16, indicating students make above-average progress from their starting points.
-EBacc average point score is 4.2.
-GCSE EBacc entries reaching grades 5+ stands at 20%.
+On headline measures, Attainment 8 is 45.8 and Progress 8 is +0.16, indicating students make above-average progress from their starting points.
+EBacc average point score is 4.2, and 16.4% achieved grade 5 or above across EBacc subjects.

 For parents comparing local options, the FindMySchool Local Hub pages and the Comparison Tool are useful for viewing GCSE measures side-by-side across nearby Warrington secondaries.